zhangdongdong7/scenarios/linux/lab-basic-operation/step1.md

 ![lab-basic-operation-1-3](assets/lab-basic-operation-1-3.png)

-## List files and directories in a specific directory with details and hidden files
+## List Files and Directories in a Specific Directory With Details and Hidden Files

 The following example shows how to list files and directories in the `~` directory with details and hidden files.